offendingcommit/valdris/Economics & Trade/Currency & Banking.md

 **Banking House Changes**:
 - Increased reserves for unexpected market volatility
 - New training programs for staff dealing with artifact economics
-- Partnership agreements with [[Factions & Organizations/Tinker-Priests]] for technical advice
+- Partnership agreements with [Tinker-Priests](Tinker-Priests.md) for technical advice
 - Emergency protocols for handling awakening-related disruptions

 **Regulatory Responses**: